2008 AFF Championship final: Second leg

-Vietnam win with aggregate 3–2.
+Vietnam won 3–2 on aggregate.

 Post-match

 Hanoi people took to the streets to celebrate after Vietnam won the championship.

 After a 1–1 draw in the second leg at My Dinh Stadium, with a total score of 3–2, the Vietnamese team officially won the 2008 AFF Championship for the first time in history.
 This was a turning point achievement, marking the affirmation of the strong position of Vietnamese football in the Southeast Asian region.

 The most emotional highlight of the second leg of the final was the moment in injury time when Lê Công Vinh jumped high to head the ball back from a free kick by Minh Phương, sending it into the net, equalizing 1–1 for Vietnam.
 This header not only brought Vietnam to the championship with a total score of 3–2, but also made My Dinh Stadium explode with joy, as millions of domestic fans cheered and danced in celebration.
 That last-minute goal was given names such as “golden goal” by the media and officially became associated with the name of Lê Công Vinh.
 Not only contributing the decisive goal, Công Vinh also scored in the first leg, helping Vietnam win 2-1 in Thailand and creating important psychological momentum before the second leg.

 After the match ended, Prime Minister Nguyễn Tấn Dũng personally presented the championship trophy to captain Phan Văn Tài Em, marking the first time Vietnam won the championship of the tournament.
 During the award ceremony, goalkeeper Dương Hồng Sơn was honored as the Most Valuable Player (MVP) of the tournament.
-This goalkeeper kept a clean sheet in many key matches, especially defeating Singapore in the semi-finals and played an important role in the final victory.
+This goalkeeper kept a clean sheet in many key matches, especially defeating Singapore in the semi-finals, and played an important role in the final victory.